-If you’re thinking about starting or expanding a business, it may be too early to develop a complete business plan.
+If you’re thinking about starting or expanding a business, it may be premature to start developing a complete business plan.
 A feasibility analysis helps you to determine if the venture is worth pursuing in the first place, before committing significant resources to business plan development.

-Working closely with you, we conduct an objective analysis of your business concept.
-If it looks like the greatest thing since sliced bread, we’ll tell you.
-If it’s not, we’ll tell you as well and recommend what needs to get fixed.
+Working closely with you, we conduct an objective, preliminary analysis of your business concept.
+If it appears your idea has merit, we’ll tell you.
+If not, we’ll tell you as well and recommend what needs to get fixed, if possible.

 If you have an idea for a new business, determine its viability before committing time, effort and money to full-scale business planning.